swindon-rs/swindon/docs/config/handlers.rst

    (default is null) Name of the HTTP header where to put source IP address to.

+.. opt:: request-id-header

+   (default is null) Creates a request id

 .. opt:: max-payload-size

    (default ``10MiB``) Maximum payload size that might be send to this